tc39/proposal-integer-and-modulus-math/README.md

 - `Math.imuldiv` - result is `0`
 - `Math.irem` - result is `0`

+For architectures which already yield the proposed result, this special case adds no overhead; for those that do not, additional runtime checks are required.

 ### Add `Math.irandom()`

 Generating a random integer is awkward in JavaScript.
 MDN provides two examples to generate random integer on the `Math.random()` page, including a warning about a common mistake.
 Generating a random floating point value and then converting it to an integer has needless overhead.